TL;DR

 Reason #2: The upsell machine

 The business model for budget hosting providers isn't subscription revenue — it's upsell revenue.
-The $3/month plan exists to get your credit card on file.
+The low-price plan exists to get your credit card on file.
 From there, the margin comes from:

 By the time you've added the things you actually need to run a real website, you're often paying more than you would for a hosting plan that included them upfront — and you're still on the same overcrowded server.